monalizadsg/100days-of-code-log/README.md

 **Thoughts:** Getting comfortable with how to pass data via props from a child component to other parent.
 I had learn a technique from a mentor, and it is to make sure that it works first by doing console.log and checking it in the console.

 ---

+### Day 25-27: August 22-24, Saturday-Monday

+**Today's Objectives**:

+- Implement Filter with a date ranges
+- Fixed Toast Messages
+- Fixed Validation to login form, reset password form etc.

+**New thing(s) learned:** Finally implemented the date range filter. :)

+**Thoughts:** I noticed that whenever I got stuck with a problem, taking a break is a huge help.
+Sometimes, when I take shower or do something different, some ideas come and sometimes it lead me to the solution.

+---